Jia-Wei-Liao/Nuclei_Dataset_Segmentation/README.md

 ## Pre-trained weight
-You can download the weight and config on the Google Drive:
+You can download the weight of our model and config on the Google Drive:
 <https://drive.google.com/drive/folders/1ryfgKR2t5hj8TMWb2ubrhCDbkazRGZkG?usp=sharing>

 ## Training